-♦ What Makes AP Unique?
+What Makes AP Unique?

-- 1. Students can choose specific AP courses around an area of strength or interest. - 2.
-Students explore a depth and breadth of knowledge within a specific content. - 3.
-Student performance is measured by nationally standardized assessment rubrics. - 4.
-Students get to explore the content area with other similarly interested students. - 5.
-Students are exposed to college level reading, writing, and critical thinking. - 6.
-AP is well-known and strongly regarded by highly selective public and private colleges.
+- Students can choose specific AP courses around an area of strength or interest. - Students explore a depth and breadth of knowledge within a specific content. - Student performance is measured by nationally standardized assessment rubrics.

+- Students get to explore the content area with other similarly interested students. - Students are exposed to college level reading, writing, and critical thinking. - AP is well-known and strongly regarded by highly selective public and private colleges.

-♦ Who Should Take AP Course?
+Who Should Participate in AP Courses?

-- 1. Students who have challenged themselves in Advanced/Honors courses in grades 6-10. - 2.
-Motivated students who can learn new information quickly and apply it analytically. - 3.
-Students who have maintained at least a "B" average in the content area of the designated AP course. - 4.
-Students who are self-starters, organized, and curious about a subject. - 5.
-Students seeking advanced standing in public and private universities both in and out of state (college credit based on AP exam results).
+- Students who have challenged themselves in Advanced/Honors courses in grades 6-10 - Motivated students who can learn new information quickly and apply it analytically - Students who have maintained at least a "B" average in the content area of the designated AP course - Students who are self-starters, organized, and curious about a subject - Students seeking advanced standing in public and private universities both in and out of state (college credit based on AP exam results)